Architecture Agnostic Neural Networks: Learning Rules

 \subsection{...
 And Succeed}

 As the stochastic search for first-neighbors results in a large proportion of better performing networks for the task of interest, we implement a stochastic search and succeed algorithm to survey a small set of local sparse binary networks, pick the one that performs the best, and obtain the first neighbors for the best first-neighbor network chosen.
 This step can be repeated multiple times to find binary networks of the same sparsity perform much better than the original sparse binary neural network obtained!
-The results for a 90\% MNIST network climbing ~3\% in accuracy over 5 neighborhoods can be seen in Fig \ref{fig:tSNE_MNIST_5_steps}.
-This indicates that searching and optimizing in the architecture manifold is an effective way to improve the accuracies of the model.
+The results for a 90\% MNIST network climbing ~3\% in accuracy over 6 neighborhoods can be seen in Fig \ref{fig:tSNE_MNIST_5_steps}.
+This indicates that SENSE increases the accuracy of the model even after the model has been trained to saturation (to a local optimum) using back-propagation!
+It also indicates that searching and optimizing in the architecture manifold is an effective way to improve the accuracies of the model.